MicrosoftDocs/azure-docs/articles/healthcare-apis/events/events-consume-logic-apps.md

 :::image type="content" source="media/events-logic-apps/events-logic-complete.png" alt-text="Screenshot of the notification telling you your deployment is complete." lightbox="./media/events-logic-apps/events-logic-complete.png":::

-#### Your Logic App Dashboard
+#### Your Logic App dashboard

 Azure creates a dashboard when your Logic App is complete.
 The dashboard will show you the status of your app.
 You can return to your dashboard by clicking Overview in the Logic App menu.
-Here is a Logic App dashboard:
+Here's a Logic App dashboard:

 :::image type="content" source="media/events-logic-apps/events-logic-overview.png" alt-text="Screenshot of your Logic Apps overview dashboard." lightbox="./media/events-logic-apps/events-logic-overview.png":::